DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-operators.md

 ### <a name="parameters"></a>Parâmetros

+*_Istr*<br/>
-*_Istr* a cadeia de caracteres que é inserida no fluxo de entrada a ser inserido no bitset.
+A cadeia de caracteres que é inserida no fluxo de entrada a ser inserido no bitset.

+*right*<br/>
-*à direita* bitset que está recebendo os bits do fluxo de entrada.
+O bitset que está recebendo os bits do fluxo de entrada.

 ### <a name="return-value"></a>Valor de retorno